-Poor ventilation in underfloor areas is also a prime cause of wet rot, so if you have a blocked drain or kitchen waste water grate, these need to be cleared quickly.
+Poor ventilation in underfloor areas is also a primary cause of wet rot.
+Blocked drains and kitchen wastewater grates must be cleared quickly.

-Remedying a problem area of wet rot doesn’t just involve fixing the damage it has caused – the source of the water ingress must also be tackled and fixed, to prevent the situation from happening again.
+Remedial measures don’t just involve fixing the damage it has caused – the source of the damp must be identified and resolved to prevent reoccurrence.

-Ultimately, the affected wood will most likely have to be replaced, and the new wood is treated with an effective fungicide and insecticide.
+The affected wood will most probably have to be replaced, and the new wood treated with an effective fungicide and insecticide.

-Smaller areas can be cut out and replaced by a new, fungicidally-treated piece of timber, but wider areas of infestation will need to be completely relaid.
+Smaller areas can be removed and replaced by new, fungicidally-treated pieces of timber, but wider areas of infestation will need to be completely relaid.

-Only when the source of the moisture has been eliminated can effective treatment be given, either through the application of a fungicide, or replacement of affected timbers with suitably treated new ones.
+Only when the source of moisture has been eliminated can effective treatment begin, either through the application of a fungicide or replacement of affected timbers with suitably treated new ones.